foremangrillo/lonuser/Readme.md

 ##syntax:
-It is necessary to create the server where the eggs will be located, the operation is as if it were a .deb repository If it is .deb install apache and place it in a folder such as /var/www/teste
+It is necessary to create the server where the eggs will be located, the operation is as if it were a .deb repository If it is .deb install apache and place it in a folder such as /var/www/teste.
+She search in the file list.txt, this file have list de ovas, you have that create archive with list the ovas. you can to create with command ls -b directory where are the ovas.

+This project is missing the ssh command to start the virtual machine.
+The next version will have.

 #apt install apache2